DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 * ``--vfio-intr``:
   Specify interrupt type to be used by VFIO (has no effect if VFIO is not used).

+* ``--legacy-mem``:
+  Run DPDK in legacy memory mode (disable memory reserve/unreserve at runtime, but provide more IOVA-contiguous memory).

+* ``--single-file-segments``:
+  Store memory segments in fewer files (dynamic memory mode only - does not affect legacy memory mode).

 The ``-c`` or ``-l`` and option is mandatory; the others are optional.